makrai/notes/levin05-ch1-challanges.md

     about the morphosyntactic realization of arguments which are restricted to verbs having to do with color (eg paint, color, bleach, redden, stain)
 * Pesetsky (1995)
-  * verbs of loud vssoft speech (eg bellow, holler, shout) vs (eg murmur, whisper) is not relevant
+  * verbs of loud vs soft speech is not relevant
+    * eg _bellow, holler, shout_ vs _murmur, whisper_
-  * verbs of manner vscontent of speaking
+  * verbs of manner vs content of speaking
     * eg holler and whisper vs say and propose, is grammatically relevant
     * his examples for grammatical properties of these classes of verbs involve sentential complements, which we do not discuss in this book, but instead